gangsthub/ideas/README.md

 - [ ] Crops calendar, and seasonal vegetables.
 Location-based.
 I'm sure there are similar apps out there.
 Ability to create your plants calendar.

-- [ ] "Plantagotchi": A Tamagotchi, but it's a plant.
-Real-time virtual plant caring on your device.
-At least, if this one dies you won't be so sad.

 # activities

 - [ ] Create a animated series videos: "muppettps" (or "httpets"), SVG animated videos explaining internet-related and web developemtn stuff.

-- [ ] become an NFT art dealer, or create a greener NFT and then become a big collector.